Microscopy of cavity-induced density-wave ordering in ultracold gases

 The technical overhead of combining high-resolution imaging, quantum degenerate gases and the cavity-QED infrastructure represents a considerable challenge.
-Recently, a new generation of optical systems has emerged that combine cavities with optical tweezer platforms for quantum information processing applications \cite{dordevic:2021aa,urunuela:2022aa,deist:2022aa,liu:2023aa,zhang:2024aa,hartung:2024aa,hu:2025aa}.
+High-aperture optics and cavity-QED have recently been combined for thermal atoms in optical tweezers applications \cite{dordevic:2021aa,urunuela:2022aa,deist:2022aa,liu:2023aa,zhang:2024aa,hartung:2024aa,hu:2025aa}.
 Innovative systems combining imaging and cavities along a single optical axis have been demonstrated on thermal gases \cite{orsi:2024ab}.
 However, none of these setups so far produced an in-situ image of cavity-induced density-wave order.
 In this paper, we present direct single-shot in-situ absorption imaging of density waves formed in a unitary Fermi gas with strong cavity-mediated interactions.
-This is permitted by the integration of a high-numerical aperture ($0.39$) imaging system observing the plane of the density wave, as presented in Fig.~\ref{fig1}(a), and the geometry of the cavity and side-pumping beam.
+Our system, outlined in Fig.~\ref{fig1}(a), combines the real-time detection of cavity photons used in our previous works \cite{helson:2023aa, zwettler:2025ab, zwettler:2025ac} with a high–numerical aperture ($0.39$) imaging system capable of resolving the density waves on individual in-situ images.

 {\it Observation of cavity-induced density-waves---}We investigate cavity-induced self-ordering using our setup featuring a unitary Fermi gas in a high-finesse optical cavity \cite{Roux:2020aa}.
-We illuminate the atoms with a side-pump laser red-detuned by $\tilde{\Delta}_c$ from the dispersively shifted cavity resonance.
+We illuminate the atoms with a side-pump laser, which is detuned by $-2\pi \times \SI{47.690}{\GHz}$ from the atomic $D_2$ transition and red-detuned by $\tilde{\Delta}_c \sim \mathrm{MHz}$ from the dispersively shifted cavity resonance.
 For an applied pump potential $V_0$ exceeding a critical value $V_{0\text{c}}$, a macroscopic density-wave emerges, as illustrated in Fig.~\ref{fig1}(b).
 Its spatial structure is determined by the interference pattern between the pump and cavity modes, and its amplitude $\Theta$ serves as the order parameter for the phase transition \cite{helson:2023aa}.